-As mentioned, it’s crucial to not too excessive training or exercise with a Standard Poodle puppy.
+As mentioned, it’s crucial to not do excessive training or exercise with a Standard Poodle puppy.
 Their joints and limbs are not fully developed, and any strain could lead to a lifetime of complications for your Poodle.

 Standard Poodles love water, so swimming is always an excellent way to exercise.
 Even puppies can be taken for a swim as this exercise doesn’t put any additional strain on the joints.

-A full coat can weigh your dog down, so if your Standard Poodle loves to swim, you might consider giving him a shorter haircut like a kennel cut or summer clip.
+A full coat can weigh your dog down, so if your Poodle loves to swim, you might consider giving him a shorter haircut like a kennel cut or summer clip.

 3. Manage Stress